Emergencies: In the event of an emergency, notify University Police at 412-268-2323.

 We do our very best to provide resources and equipment to students to foster creative exploration at the intersection of art and technology.
 We encourage input from our students, faculty, and staff to determine those needs for the future.
 If you notice an item should be restocked, or have an idea of something new that could benefit the IDeATe community, please write to firstname.lastname@example.org.

 How do I get a 3D print made (and what is the price)?

-If you haven’t taken an IDeATe class that uses the 3D printers, you can come to IDeATe Open Access Hours Monday through Friday 4:30 to 5:30pm.
+If you haven’t taken an IDeATe class that uses the 3D printers, you can come to IDeATe Open Fabrication Hours.
 You need to arrive with a valid solid model on a USB drive and an IDeATe staff member will guide you through the process of getting your part printed.
 Most parts cost less than $10, but this will depend on which printer you use and how large your part is.

 Can somebody teach me to use the CNC router?

 Some IDeATe classes provide an introduction to the CNC router.
 For details, see the CNC router page.
 Students must have training and supervision at all times to use the CNC Router Lab.

 For students, any material purchased from IDeATe Lending will be billed to your student account through the HUB.